 As a responsible landlord, we take all reasonable action to ensure the safety of our residents.
 This is particularly the case with fire safety in high rise flats.

 We want to be accountable to our residents.
 We want to be open about our commitment to fire safety.
 We will publish all our Fire Risk Assessments (FRAs) undertaken by independent assessors.

 Fire Safety Risk Assessments (FRAs) are a routine process that checks the fire safety of buildings and analyses their fire risks.

 We are required by law to carry out fire risk assessments on all of our high-rise flats.

 The time between assessments varies depending on the type of building being assessed and the type of risk it is exposed to.
 They can take place every few months to 2 years.

-FRAs provide a snapshot of fire safety at the point in time at which they were carried out.
-The contents of the resulting action plan vary considerably as do the timescales which the report specifies for the completion of those works.
-Often the most urgent actions involve the removal of fire hazards in communal areas which would immediately reduce the fire risk.
-Any works to the fabric of the building such as fire doors or fire stopping between flats inevitably takes longer to complete, and a longer time will be specified in the FRA.
+FRAs provide a snapshot of fire safety at the time at which they were carried out.
+The contents of the resulting action plan vary.
+The timescales which the report specifies for the completion of those works will also vary.
+Often the most urgent actions involve the removal of fire hazards in communal areas.
+This immediately reduces the fire risk.
+Any works to the fabric of the building such as fire doors or fire stopping between flats takes longer to complete.
+This will be shown as a longer time specified in the FRA.